blacklanternsecurity/credshed/README.md

 # check on its status
 $ journalctl -xefu pastebin-scraper.service
 ~~~
-  - NOTE: interesting pastes will also be saved to the current working directory unless the `--dont-save` option is specified
+  - NOTE: interesting pastes will also be saved to the current working directory unless the `--dont-save` option is specified.
+You can change the save directory with the `--save-dir` option.

 ## Pastebin Scraper Usage
 ~~~